thingsdb/ThingsDocs/v0/content/watching/on-update.md

 .arr.push("c", "d");
 ```

-> Mutation result from the above code:
+> Mutation result from the above code: *(at position 2, 0 deletions, and 2 new items)*

 ```json
 {